-The Watermill Collection is more than a static accumulation of artifacts.
-It is a living entity that is one of the many mediums in which Founder and Artistic Director Robert Wilson explores the relationship between the human body and its surrounding space.
-In this sense, collecting is an essential component of Wilson’s artistic work, which draws upon a vast and continuously expanding inventory comprising images, objects, texts, music and gestures.
-Over the past fifty years the Collection has grown to almost 8,000 pieces and still expands at a rate of approximately 300 pieces every year.
+The Watermill Collection is much more than a static accumulation of artifacts.
+It is very much a living entity that is one of the many artistic media in which Founder and Artistic Director Robert Wilson explores the relationship between the human body and its surrounding space.
+In this sense, collecting is an essential component of Wilson’s artistic work, which draws upon a vast and continuously expanding inventory comprising images, objects, texts, music, and gestures.
+Over the past fifty years, the Collection has grown to almost 8,000 pieces and still expands at a rate of approximately 300 pieces every year.

 The Collection houses pieces from various Indonesian cultures, and by contemporary artists such as Paul Thek, Donald Judd, Bruce Nauman, Agnes Martin, and Richard Serra.
 The Collection also includes one of the largest privately held collections of chairs by important designers such as Carlo Bugatti, Gerrit Rietveldt, Charles Eames, Gio Ponti, Shiro Kuramata, as well as original designs by Robert Wilson himself.
 However, its main strength lies in the careful juxtaposition of diverse objects from different cultures and historical periods, emphatically transcending the distinction between high and low culture, between art and the everyday.
 Each work derives its significance through its dialogue with other objects in a carefully controlled arrangement.
 The Collection is an important thread in the fabric of life at The Center.